Joint Feature Learning and Relation Modeling for Tracking: A One-Stream Framework: Method

-\textbf{Candidate Restoration.} The aforementioned early candidate elimination module disrupts the original order of the candidates, making it impossible to reshape the candidate sequence back into the feature map as described in Sec.~\ref{subsec:head}, so we restore the original order of the remaining candidates and then pad the missing positions.
-Since the discarded candidates belong to the irrelevant background regions, they will not affect the classification and regression of the target.
-In other words, they just act as placeholders for the reshape operation.
+\textbf{Candidate Restoration.} The aforementioned candidate elimination module disrupts the original order of the candidates, making it impossible to reshape the candidate sequence back into the feature map as described in Sec.~\ref{subsec:head}, so we restore the original order of the remaining candidates and then pad the missing positions.
+Since the discarded candidates belong to the irrelevant background regions, they will not affect the classification and regression tasks.
+In other words, they just act as placeholders for the reshaping operation.
 Therefore, we first restore the order of the remaining candidates and then zero-pad in between them.

 \textbf{Visualization.} To further investigate the behavior of the early candidate elimination module, we visualize the progressive process in Fig.~\ref{fig:vis_drop}.
-By iteratively discarding the irrelevant tokens in the search region, OSTrack not only largely lightens the computation burden, but also avoids the negative impact of noisy background regions on feature learning.
+By iteratively discarding the irrelevant tokens in the search region, OSTrack not only largely lightens the computation burden but also avoids the negative impact of noisy background regions on feature learning.